-- Special Revenue Funds Watershed Protection Districts, County Service Areas, Fire Protection District, the County of Ventura Redevelopment Agency (RDA), and the In-Home Supportive Services Public Authority; - Enterprise Fund Waterworks Districts including the Lake Sherwood Community Services District, Camarillo Sewer, and Camarillo Roads and Lighting; - Debt Service Funds Ventura County Public Facilities Corporation (PFC), the Public Financing Authority (PFA), and the RDA; - Capital Project Funds the PFC, PFA and RDA; - Pension Trust Fund The County's Supplemental Retirement Plan (SRP).
+- Special Revenue Funds Watershed Protection Districts, County Service Areas, Fire Protection District, the County of Ventura Redevelopment Agency (RDA), and the In-Home Supportive Services Public Authority; - Enterprise Fund Waterworks Districts including the Lake Sherwood Community Services District, Camarillo Sewer, and Camarillo Roads and Lighting; - Debt Service Funds Ventura County Public Financing Authority (PFA), and the RDA; - Capital Project Funds the PFA and RDA; - Pension Trust Fund The County's Supplemental Retirement Plan (SRP).

 The County is financially accountable for each of the blended component units.
-The basis for blending is that the County's Board acts as the governing board for all entities except the Ventura County Public Facilities Corporation.
-However, this organization provides services entirely for the County's benefit.
+The basis for blending is that the County's Board acts as the governing board for the entities.